scandum/wolfsort/README.md

 ----------
 The following benchmark was on WSL gcc version 7.4.0 (Ubuntu 7.4.0-1ubuntu1~18.04.1).
 The source code was compiled using g++ -O3 -fpermissive bench.c.
-Each test was ran 100 times and only the best run is reported.
+Each test was ran 10 times with the best run and average reported.

 ![Graph](/graph1.png)